Green Line (Calgary): Opposition

-As the megaproject's approval was looming in early 2020, a group of wealthy oil industry and business executives, all with ties to the United Conservative Party, organized an invite only event at the Calgary Petroleum Club with city officials.
+As the project's approval was looming in early 2020, a group of business people, some with ties to the United Conservative Party, organized an invite only event at the Calgary Petroleum Club with city officials.
 Despite speculation that the group's objective was to cancel the project despite its popular public support, some attendees insisted otherwise.
-One of the participants, oil industry executive Jim Gray, suggested the group was not opposed to the line but instead wanted to "de-risk" it.
+One of the participants, oil industry executive and multimillionaire Jim Gray, suggested the group was not opposed to the line but instead wanted to "de-risk" it.

 The group called for replacing half of the rail line with a bus, cancelling the downtown subway, and for the use of high-floor trains.
 The group also funneled thousands of dollars into an online advertising campaign opposing the Green Line under the titles of "An Ad Hoc Committee of Calgary Citizens", "Rethink the Green Line", and "Green Line Done Right".

-Facebook says the group’s ads were seen by millions of Albertans.
+Rethink the Green Line has continued its campaign against the Green Line through 2024.
+The group has been noted for disseminating disinformation about the project and has made objectively incorrect claims in an attempt to garner opposition, such as the unfounded assertion that property taxes could increase by 90 percent if built.

 The group also published editorials in local newspapers, like the Calgary Herald, making a variety of dubious claims about the project and calling for its pause or cancellation.
 Additionally, the group hung anti-Green Line flyers in communities around the city and operated a website opposing the Green Line.
 In December 2020, the United Conservative Minister of Transportation, Ric McIver, rebuked the Green Line saying in a statement that the train is a "line to nowhere" and the city does not have "any credible plan".
-After an additional 6 months of delays subsequent to McIver’s statement saying the project’s technical plans were inadequate, the province then announced the technical issues had been resolved despite no changes to the line’s design or alignment.
+After an additional 6 months of delays subsequent to McIver's statement saying the project's technical plans were inadequate, the province then announced the technical issues had been resolved despite no changes to the line's design or alignment.